 The Galaxy Note 20 phones are expensive, so investing in a case that will protect them from bumps and bruises is a good idea.
 You can check out our roundup of the best ones below.

 Neither of the Galaxy Note 20 phones has a headphone jack, so the best option is to opt for a pair of Bluetooth headphones.
-You have plenty to choose from, including the company’s brand-new Galaxy Buds Live, which made their debut alongside the two phones.
+You have plenty to choose from, including the company’s Galaxy Buds Live, which made their debut alongside the two phones.
 Then there’s also the newer Galaxy Buds Pro.